Netherlands vs Poland Nations League preview: where to watch, team news

 Goalkeepers: Bizot (AZ), Cillessen (Valencia), Krul (Norwich)

-Midfielders: Bergwijn (Tottenham), F. De Jong (Barcelona), De Roon (Atalanta), Fer (Feyenoord), Ihattaren (PSV), Strootman (Marseille), Van de Beek (Ajax), Wijnaldum (Liverpool)
+Midfielders: F. De Jong (Barcelona), De Roon (Atalanta), Fer (Feyenoord), Hateboer (Atalanta), Ihattaren (PSV), Strootman (Marseille), Van de Beek (Ajax), Wijnaldum (Liverpool)

 Poland